London Underground 1967 Stock: Automatic operation

 Braking spots were provided at 5 mph increments, from the expected maximum speed downwards, but if the train had been stopped at a signal by a 20 kHz spot, for instance, the actual speed on approaching the station would be much slower, and the outer spots would be ignored.
 Speed control was by an electronic governor and a frequency generator mounted on one of the traction motors, with an overriding mechanical governor, connected to one of the axles on the trailer cars.
 All trains were fitted with a fail-safe trip valve connected to the emergency brakes, and the mechanical governor operated this device if the speed exceeded 25 mph when the 420 code was not being received, if the speed exceeded 50 mph under any circumstances, or if the speed exceeded 11.5 mph when the train was being operated in 'slow manual' mode.
 The trains could be driven manually at speeds up to 25 mph if safety codes were still being received, or at 10 mph if no codes were being received, either because of a failure or because the train was in the depot, where the tracks were not coded.

 Refurbishment

-Beginning of 1989, all of the 43 8-car trains were taken to Acton Works, where they were fitted with passenger alarms, a public address system and other safety related features.
+During 1989, all of the 43 8-car trains were taken to Acton Works, where they were fitted with passenger alarms, a public address system and other safety related features.
 The original hydraulic parking brakes were replaced by a new spring-operated brake.
 Following these changes, two units were selected for prototype refurbishment, which was undertaken by Tickford Rail of Rosyth Royal Dockyard and Vic Berry of Leicester.
 The work included replacement of the seats, lighting, panelling and grab rails.
 Externally, the cars were painted in a red, white and blue livery.
 The two units resumed service on 9 October 1989, and in June 1990, a rolling stock programme to update all of the cars was awarded to Tickford Rail.
 The work was completed in 1995.